 Most students study away for one semester (either fall or spring) during their junior year; in fact, more than half of the Scripps junior class participates in a SAGE experience every year.
 Students may also petition to participate during the second semester of the sophomore year, after Core and Writing 50 requirements are completed, or as a first-semester senior if the major allows.

 Deciding between fall and spring semester is an important consideration when choosing a program.
 The U.S. schedule of

 classes from September-May with a winter break between semesters is not the norm in many areas of the world; students are advised to check program dates as they research program details.
 Some programs may start in mid July, or end in late June and that can impact summer plans.

-Students remain enrolled as full-time students at Scripps College and pay the comprehensive fees for tuition, room and board while participating in semester study away programs in order to receive credit toward graduation for their studies.
+Students remain enrolled as full-time students at Scripps College and pay the Scripps comprehensive semester fees for tuition, room and board while participating in semester study away programs in order to receive credit for their studies.
+Students consult with faculty advisers and the registrar as part of the application process to get pre-approval of courses toward a major, minor or general education requirements.
 The required course load while participating is 15 to 16 semester units, to equal 3.75 or 4.0 courses at Scripps.
 It is not the number of classes but the amount of credit awarded that determines the appropriate course load on a SAGE program.

 All grades earned on the study away program will be calculated into the Scripps cumulative GPA.
 Courses taken while participating can fulfill certain general education requirements, can be applied to a major or a minor with approval from the department, or can be counted as elective credit towards graduation if they are taken for a letter grade.